 Other than the PUR outlier, the slowest water filter was the ZeroWater filter, which took an average of one minute and 50 seconds to filter one cup of water.
 We spoke with the CEO of ZeroWater, Doug Kallam, and brought this question up.
 He told us that it’s true that ZeroWater filters take longer than other filters, largely because of the multi-stage process that ZeroWater filters use to deionize the water.

-Our top pick, the MAVEA water filter, was right in the middle of the pack, averaging about 1 minute and 5 seconds per cup of water filtered.
+The MAVEA water filter (discontinued), was right in the middle of the pack, averaging about 1 minute and 5 seconds per cup of water filtered.

 While our ergonomic testing was largely qualitative, we made a point of looking for specific ergonomic elements on each water pitcher.
 Most importantly, we looked to see whether the pitcher was comfortable to hold, even when it was completely full of water.